MSP: Standoff ends after suspect takes own life

 The McBain resident went out their front door and saw police.
 They also started seeing things on social media about this incident.
 Although they didn’t feel in danger, they are worried about friends who live closer to the area of the incident.
 They also were concerned about the safety of everyone involved, including police and the suspect.

-Carroll said the incident's origin dates back to mid-November when the McBain man sent letters to health care workers in the Traverse City area he was receiving treatment.
+Carroll said the incident’s origin dates back to mid-November when the man sent letters to health care workers in the Traverse City area where he was receiving treatment.

-The apartments connected to the suspect's residence in the complex were evacuated and the perimeter was secured, according to Carroll.
-He also said the man lives alone and there are no hostages.
+The apartments connected to the suspect’s residence in the complex were evacuated and the perimeter was secured, according to Carroll.
+He also said the man lived alone and there were no hostages.

 Carroll also said nearby homes were given the same opportunity to evacuate.